Mexican police find body of missing woman in cistern

 Critics are disturbed by the fact that even when authorities are spurred to act by public outcry, investigations are seldom very timely or efficient.

-During the week that prosecutors 200 investigators and dog teams to look for Debanhi, her body was actually lying not far from where she was last seen.
+During the week that investigators said 200 personnel used drones, search dogs and reviews of security camera footage to look for Debanhi, her body was actually lying not far from where she was last seen.

-The president pledged to help prosecutors find the culprit, but in fact the killings of women have increased in recent years, rising from 977 cases in 2020 to 1,015 in 2021.
-And those were just the cases classified as “femicides,” a legal term used in Mexico in cases where women are killed because of their gender.
-Killings of women overall are much higher.

-Just before Debanhi disappeared, another women was murdered in Monterrey, Maria Fernanda Contreras, 27.
-A suspect has been detained in that case.

 And during the week authorities were searching for Debanhi, local media reported that the bodies of five other women and girls had been found in the state.
 The victims had all been reported missing around the same time as Debanhi, and all of them — four were 16 or younger — were found dead.